jiajing1993/Tencent-Interview/readme.md

   - and when the mouseUp or dragEnd event, remove the element from DOM.

 ## Issue
+1. I not sure if the way of faking dragImage is correct.
-1. Wrap the selected div into ghost-wrapper
+2. Wrap the selected div into ghost-wrapper ?
+Then it will be easier to follow cursor during Ondrag event.
+I will just need to translate one element instead of multiple clonedItems
-2. Ghost Wrapper doesnt animate (transfrom: translate) with cursor.
+2. Ghost Wrapper doesnt animate (transfrom: translate) with cursor.?
-3. Set Ghost Wrapper to fixed or absolute?
+3. Should I set Ghost Wrapper to fixed or absolute?

 ## Reference
 1. [Setting a custom ghost image when using HTML5 drag and drop](https://kryogenix.org/code/browser/custom-drag-image.html)